jayeshkr03/30-day-JS-Challenges/readme.md

 ## Progress At a Glance

-- Completed daily coding exercises covering topics like variables, functions, arrays, and objects.
+- Mastered variables, data types, and operators.
+- Practiced writing and using functions, including arrow functions.
+- Explored arrays and objects, including sorting and searching algorithms.
-- Built small projects such as calculators, to-do lists, and interactive web components.
+- Built small projects: calculator, to-do list, and number guessing game.
-- Practiced DOM manipulation and event handling.
+- Implemented DOM manipulation and event handling.
+- Solved algorithmic challenges: linear search, object sorting, and more.
+- Used Node.js for command-line input and output.
-- Improved problem-solving skills with algorithmic challenges.
+- Improved code readability with console.table and clean output formatting.
+- Documented daily progress and solutions in this repository.

 Stay tuned as I continue to update this repository with new solutions and projects throughout the challenge!